YOUNG: Only game Sox are winning so far this season is the blame game

 Maybe it is too early to predict gloom-and-doom just a month into the season.
 After all, last year’s Atlanta Braves were 12-16 on May 2 and went 76-57 the rest of the way en route to a World Series championship.

-But those Braves didn’t have the likes of the 18-7 Yankees, the 16-10 Rays, and the 16-11 Blue Jays on the schedule 19 times, nor did they have a 6-10 home record, a lousy bullpen, and anemic hitting that seems like it may be the norm rather than the exception for the rest of the season.
+But those Braves didn’t have the likes of the 21-8 Yankees, the 18-13 Rays, and the underperforming 17-14 Blue Jays on the schedule 19 times, nor did they have a 4-9 home record, a lousy bullpen, and anemic hitting that seems like it may be the norm rather than the exception for the rest of the season.

 And it’s hard to see how things are going to get turned around anytime soon, because the bullpen is such a mess right now that it can sabotage and surrender any Red Sox’ lead, and without reliability or clear roles out there, no lead is safe and no victory assured.